• Skip to primary navigation

 • Mix the Miracle whip and Mayo together in a separate bowl

-• In a large bowl (glass is nice because you can see the layers) start layering the salad.
+• In a large glass bowl (you want to see the layers), start layering the salad.

 • Start with spinach, followed by bacon, eggs, mushrooms, iceberg lettuce, cooked peas, and onions in that order.